SamuelLerman/image_similarity_flutter/README.md

 I used flutter framework on channel stable 2.0.5 and Xcode 12.4.
 As the deep-ranking model is quite complex, I didn't use the tflite flutter package to run ML models but created an API with python and flask which is accessed via the application.

-The respository is composed of three sections :
+This respository is composed of three sections :
+- The API directory which contains the files to launch the API on a server;
+- A directory where you can find functions to plot the accuracy of the model for different thresholds;
-- The flutter a
+- The flutter app directory.

 ## The API